1. A few days before lay out your kit and check your bike.

 We get this question all the time.
-Our answer is always the same.
-What you would normally eat before a long training session.
+Our answer is always the same - what you would normally eat before a long training session.
 Basically, keep it simple, don’t eat anything you normally wouldn’t.
 Nothing new on race day remember.
 I’ve seen races destroyed because that rule was broken.
-DON’T DO IT….OK!
+Just don't do it!

 3. Know your route and number of laps.